TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/kernel/dpl/DebugP.md

 - The memory used for logging is limited per core.
 If the writer is faster than reader, then the writer drops the characters to be printed.
 - To change the size of the log buffer, change the value of \ref DebugP_SHM_LOG_SIZE in `source/kernel/dpl/DebugP.h`.
+\note When shared memory reader is enabled for a nortos application user needs to invoke \ref DebugP_shmLogRead API
+	to read logs from shared memory. \ref DebugP_shmLogRead will read the log once and exit thus application needs to call this API periodically in-order to gather continous logs.
 \endcond

 ### UART logging